-DR IONUȚ-ALEXANDRU TUDORIE Director of the Master of Theology Program iatudorie@svots.edu, 914-961-8313 x314 Doctor of Ministry (D.Min.)
+DR MICHAEL LEGASPI Director of the Master of Theology Program mlegaspi@svots.edu, 914-961-8313 x370 Doctor of Ministry (D.Min.)

 The Doctor of Ministry degree at St Vladimir's Seminary enhances the practice of ministry for ordained and lay ministers in the Orthodox Church.
 The program integrates enhanced competencies in pastoral analysis with skills necessary to lead students to an advanced understanding of the nature and purposes of ministry.
-Working in communities of teachers and learners, the students gain deeper knowledge about the practice of serving others in Christian love as they grow in spiritual maturity as ministers of the Gospel of Jesus Christ.
-The D.Min. program at St Vladimir's Seminary provides priests, chaplains, and other pastoral professionals with advanced knowledge and skills in order to bring the Gospel of Jesus Christ to those who are suffering.
+Working in communities of teachers and learners, the students gain deeper knowledge about the practice of serving others in Christian love as they grow in spiritual maturity as ministers of the gospel of Jesus Christ.
+The D.Min. program at St Vladimir's Seminary provides priests, chaplains, and other pastoral professionals with advanced knowledge and skills in order to bring the gospel of Jesus Christ to those who are suffering.
 Integrating doctoral-level academic work with pastoral spirituality, this program will help you to acquire and refine the skills to minister to those whom God has called you to serve.
 Please consider joining us in a doctoral program that will give you an opportunity to foster deep and lasting friendships as we engage in work that contributes to authentic spiritual and pastoral renewal.

 THE VERY REV. DR SERGIUS HALVORSEN Director of the Doctor of Ministry Program shalvorsen@svots.edu, 914-961-8313 x367 The Rev. Dr Elias Dorham (D.Min.
-'22) on the D.Min. program: "I would recommend it 100%.
+'23) on the D.Min. program: "I would recommend it 100%.
 To wrestle with the culture we find ourselves in today, a good number of clergy and laypeople really need to have advanced education in these areas.
 Our jurisdictions would do well to be putting people through programs like this on a regular basis.
 Building a cadre of ministers, lay and clergy, who are properly equipped to advance the mission of the Church in the world today is essential."

+Listen Now

+Top: Fr Adrian Budica (Th.M.
+'10), Director of Field Education and CPE Supervisor, with CPE program participants during the 2018-19 academic year.
+Bottom: Listen to Fr Adrian and Chaplain Sarah Byrne-Martelli (D.Min.
+'19) share their own personal experiences in caring for others as chaplains: www.ancientfaith.com/podcasts/ woundedhealer

 Clinical Pastoral Education

 St Vladimir's Seminary is the only Orthodox Christian seminary in the United States that offers Clinical Pastoral Education (CPE) programs to its students accredited by the Association of Clinical Pastoral Education (ACPE).
 ACPE currently accredits over 300 CPE programs offered in hospitals, prisons, churches, seminaries, community-based organizations, and other settings across the United States.

+CPE brings theological students and ministers of all faiths (pastors, priests,

-St Vladimir's Seminary is the ONLY Orthodox seminary to offer CPE program.
+St Vladimir's Seminary is the ONLY Orthodox seminary to offer ACPEaccredited CPE programs to its students.

-ACPE
+ACPE-

 Accredited

 CPE: